 You’re going to love this delightfully moist and perfectly spiced vegan pumpkin bread.
-It’s topped with brown sugar glaze and toasted pecans for the ultimate fall pastry or DIY holiday gift.
+It’s topped with brown sugar glaze and toasted pecans for the ultimate fall pastry or homemade holiday gift.

 This vegan pumpkin bread should be a staple in your households this holiday season.
 Not only does it make a great DIY gift (as some of you already know) but it’s also the perfect accompaniment to winter soups and chai tea lattes all fall and winter long.